Azad Kashmir: Population

-The population of Azad Kashmir, according to the preliminary results of the 2017 Census, is 4.045 million.
+The population of Azad Kashmir, according to the preliminary results of 2023 Pakistani census, is 4.33 million.
 The website of the AJK government reports the literacy rate to be 74%, with the enrolment rate in primary school being 98% and 90% for boys and girls respectively.

 The population of Azad Kashmir is almost entirely Muslim.
 The people of this region culturally differ from the Kashmiris living in the Kashmir Valley of Jammu and Kashmir and are closer to the culture of Pir Panjal Region.
 Mirpur, Kotli, and Bhimber are all old towns of the Jammu region.

 Religion

 Azad Jammu and Kashmir has an almost entirely Muslim population.
 According to data maintained by Christian community organisations, there are around 4,500 Christian residents in the region.
 Bhimber is home to most of them, followed by Mirpur and Muzaffarabad.
 A few dozen families also live in Kotli, Poonch, and Bagh.
 However, the Christian community has been struggling to get residential status and property rights in AJK.

-There is no official data on the total number of Bahais in AJK.
-Only six Bahai families are known to be living in Muzaffarabad with others living in rural areas.
+There is no official data on the total number of Baháʼí Faith adherents in AJK.
+Only six Baháʼí families are known to be living in Muzaffarabad with others living in rural areas.

 The followers of the Ahmadi faith are estimated to be somewhere between 20,000 and 25,000, and most of them live in Kotli, Mirpur, Bhimber, and Muzaffarabad.